avantrec/soco-cli/README.md

   2. Alarm duration in hours and minutes: HH:MM
-  3. Recurrence: A valid recurrence string is  `DAILY`, `ONCE`, `WEEKDAYS`, `WEEKENDS` or of the form `ON_DDDDDD` where `D` is a number from 0-6 representing a day of the week (Sunday is 0, Monday is 1, etc.), e.g. `ON_034` means Sunday, Wednesday and Thursday
+  3. Recurrence: A valid recurrence string is  `DAILY`, `ONCE`, `WEEKDAYS`, `WEEKENDS` or of the form `ON_DDDDDD` where `D` is a number from 0-6 representing a day of the week (Sunday is 0, Monday is 1, etc.), e.g., `ON_034` means Sunday, Wednesday and Thursday
   4. Whether the alarm is enabled: `ON` or `OFF` (or `YES`, `NO`)
   5. What to play: `CHIME`, or a URI for a stream (which must be enclosed in double quotes)